 #outoftheshadows was conceived by conversations and issues our President, Karen Grave has been involved with over the last 6 months.
 A range of people in different parts of public service had approached her confidentially to talk about problems they were experiencing at work.
 And professional and personal friends were facing serious situations too.
 Karen and our Strategic Management Board decided that PPMA would bring a holistic approach to the issue – a case by case approach isn’t helping – it’s enabling the issue to remain hidden.
-You can hear an interview with Karen here where she shares more of the background to the programme.

 It is also the case that many people who are accused of bullying may not be doing so.
 Public services have not always been effective at managing employees.
 And there are instances, sadly, of people claiming bullying when in fact a manager is appropriately managing an individuals performance.
 There are also plenty of instances too of a lack of leadership and management training, support for new managers, contributing to poor workplace conditions.

 But overall, there is no question at all that there is a widespread awareness that bullying is a significant problem.
 More troubling, there is a cynicism and lack of belief that organisations will deal with it appropriately.
 This, of course, has been compounded by the use of settlement agreements which are perceived to – and actually do – keep people quiet.